This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

-This Asian shrimp po boy sandwich is packed full of flavor and perfect for the busy weeknight meal planning.
-First, you take a crusty roll and pack it full of a crunchy Asian flavored broccoli slaw, top with crispy baked shrimp and drizzle with spicy Sriracha mayo.
-You’ll love this sandwich!
+This Asian shrimp po boy sandwich is packed full of flavor and perfect for busy weeknight meal planning.
+Crispy baked shrimp and broccoli slaw are nestled in a crusty roll and drizzled with spicy sriracha mayo.

-Not sharing this post today would be criminal because look at this beauty!
-That crispy shrimp is calling your name, isn’t it!
+It would be criminal not to share this post today because look at this beauty!
+That crispy shrimp is calling your name.

 Asian Shrimp Po Boy Sandwich